hilalisa/password_entropy/README.md

 Columns are, for each line: average log probability (take negative for entropy), total log probability, number of ngrams, and the line.

+The `Sccanf` line reminds me that format strings always look line line noise, and now we have the science to prove it!